Boost your career and help fight educational inequality

 Amazon Future Engineer is Amazon’s global programme designed to inspire children and young people, from lower-income communities, to try computer science.
 Over the next two years, the programme aims to reach over a million children in the UK.

 The Amazon Future Engineer programme will also provide additional support during and after your teacher training.
-This includes linking you up with an Amazon mentor, offering opportunities to attend Amazon insight days (showcasing Amazon careers) and extending exclusive invites to Amazon tech skills sessions, on topics such as building an Alexa Skill and AWS Cloud Computing.
+This includes linking you up with an Amazon mentor and extending exclusive invites to Amazon tech skills sessions, on topics such as building an Alexa Skill and AWS Cloud Computing.

 Teach First’s partnership with Amazon Future Engineer supports students at secondary school level, where we are already seeing increased interest in computer science teaching.
 The programme will also deliver free robotics workshops for 10,000 primary school pupils and offer apprenticeships and bursaries in the computer science field.
 Initial feedback from teachers has been incredibly positive, meaning Amazon will continue to welcome thousands of children to its sites across 2021.

 Amazon is also supporting Teach First’s Careers Leader programme.